 he witnessed the evacuation of virtually the entire northern third of israel under Hezbollah rocket fire, and the destruction of Israeli towns. villages, forests, and hospitals.

-past decade he has made multiple trips to Jordan, Lebanon, persecuted church, he has briefed Congress, human rights
+past fifteen years he has made multiple trips to Jordan, persecuted church, he has briefed Congress, human rights